Criminal Law

 Like all suspects, the foreigner has:

-- Right to be tried before independent and impartial court,
+- Right to be tried before an independent and impartial court,

 - Presumption of innocence until proven guilty,